Bachelor’s in Professional Studies

 You sound like a Professional Studies student.

 Professional Studies is a practical degree designed by faculty in partnership with employers to help you stand apart in a competitive job market.
-Instead of focusing on a particular field or discipline, Professional Studies takes an interdisciplinary approach with classes from Communication, Writing, Humanities, Social Sciences, Art/Design, and more.
+Instead of focusing on a particular field or discipline, Professional Studies takes an interdisciplinary approach with classes from Communication, Psychology, Writing, Leadership, Humanities, Social Sciences, Art/Design, and more.
 In addition, you’ll earn marketable certificates in areas such as Leadership, AI and Technology, and Global Collaboration.
 The degree is focused on real-world experience with an Experiential Learning requirement to give you options for internships and employer mentorship while you’re still in college.

 The Professional Studies Major is available on both of our New Jersey campuses.